 Breakthroughs in AI often begin with high-quality labeled data.
 This data provides the foundation needed to train models, explore new techniques, and evaluate performance with clarity and consistency.

-Challenges of Data Labeling
+Challenges Of Data Labeling

 1. Uneven Data Quality